Seán Doherty (Gaelic footballer): Inter-county

-Doherty first came to prominence on the inter-county scene as a senior member of the Dublin county team in the early 1970s.
-It was the beginning of a resurgence for 'the Dubs' who had been in the doldrums for much of the previous decade.
+Seán Doherty first came to prominence on the inter-county scene as a senior member of the Dublin county team in 1969, amassing 105 caps playing for Dublin.
+He played for Dublin in some barren years.
+However, he was a formidable part at beginning of a resurgence for 'the Dubs' who had been in the doldrums for much of the previous decade.

-In 1974 Doherty was captain when he played in his first Leinster final in the senior grade.
+In 1974, Doherty was appointed captain, by Kevin Heffernan, when he played in his first Leinster final in the senior grade.
 Archrivals Meath set out to stop 'the Dubs' claiming a first provincial title since 1965.
 A new look Dublin under the stewardship of Kevin Heffernan made no mistake in securing a 1-14 to 1-9 victory.
 It was Doherty's first Leinster winners' medal in the senior grade.
 Dublin later surprisingly defeated All-Ireland title-holders Cork in the semi-final, thus booking a place in the All-Ireland final against Galway.
 The men from the west, who had been beaten in two of the previous three championship deciders, took a 1-4 to 0-5 lead at half-time, however, the real turning point of the game came in the 52nd minute.
 Galway were awarded a penalty which Liam Sammon stepped up to take.
 Goalkeeper Paddy Cullen made no mistake and saved the shot.
 'The Dub's' later went on to take the lead as Galway collapsed.
 A 0-14 to 1-6 score line resulted in a first All-Ireland winners' medal for Doherty and a first for Dublin in eleven years.
 He capped off the year by collecting his only All-Star award.

 Dublin proved that their success in 1974 was not a flash-in-the-pan by retaining the Leinster title in 1975 after an enormous 3-13 to 0-8 defeat of Kildare.
 Doherty's side were the red-hot favourites going into the All-Ireland final against the youngest Kerry teams of all-time.
-On a rain-soaked day John Egan and substitute Ger O'Driscoll scored two goals for Kerry and 'the Dubs' were ambushed by 2-12 to 0-11.
+On a rain-soaked day, John Egan and substitute Ger O'Driscoll scored two goals for Kerry and 'the Dubs' were ambushed by 2-12 to 0-11.
 It was a bitter defeat for a Dublin team that had expected so much.